prasunshrestha/retention_modeling/README.md

 # retention_modeling

-A space for Steve and Prasun to share code for retention modeling.
-The variable we are predicting is "SwellOneExit."

 A movement to end educational inequity and attain quality education for all children, TFA loses hundreds of corps members during the school year who, unfortunately, do not complete their fellowship.
 A predictive model will serve as a preventive measure to assess and reduce early program exits as the coaches could intervene before the fellow drops out.
 I worked on the project to build machine learning models (Random Forest, XGBoost, Logistic Regression) that predicted the corps members’ early program exit probability to strategize early intervention.